hazed59/AlbionOnline-RegisterBot/README.md

   - [X] Custom bot prefix
   - [X] Ignore DMs
   - [X] Split commands into files
+  - [X] Improve/Reorder register checks remove from if/else to be more "modular"
 - Database
   - [X] Create Database and table
   - [X] Clear guild in database on bot exist